brandonpope/learning-R-for-analytics/documentation/Workflow.md

 # Workflow

+## Organization
+- [ProjectTemplate](http://projecttemplate.net/) - a system and structure for organizing projects
+- Jenny Bryan's advise on naming things

 ## Version Control

 - Version control is something that I still don't have good habits/maturity around, but is really important to scale analytics efforts well (in time, team, complexity...).